Key information

 Non-judgemental

-Carers need to keep an open mind and reserve judgement about the experiences of the families of children and young people in their care.
+Foster carers need to keep an open mind and reserve judgement about the experiences of the families of children and young people in their care.
 Every family is different, and many families face incredible challenges.
 Children and young people do best when all of the adults around them show respect for each other and can communicate and interact well.

 Supportive